php-templates/php-templates/readme.md

 !!!
 Disclaimer: ***Php-Templates*** won't protect you against infinite reccursivity, so avoid aliasing components to valid html tags like `<section>` component having another section as body tag.

 ### Slots
 Slots increases a component reusability by leting us to control a defined layout from outside.
 Slots may have default content as child node, which will be rendered when no slot defined.
 Slots may be named, or default.
+Slots are sub-scoped:
+- compiled outside the component in which they are passed
-Considering our form-group component with slots would be: components/form-group.t.php
+- having access to variables declared in this 'outside' scope, but cannot modify them Considering our form-group component with slots would be: components/form-group.t.php
 ```